zhaidewei/upchain_2025_s3/advance_contract/2c550f3e/off_chain/README.md

 - Built with React 18 + TypeScript
 - Uses Wagmi for Ethereum interactions
 - Vite for fast development and building
-- Tailwind CSS for styling (can be added if needed)
+- EIP-7702 delegation for multicall functionality